Beating the Cold Weather Blues: 20 Family-Friendly Indoor Activities in Boerne

 5) Z’s Wood Fired Pizza-Not only does Z’s have amazing food, a killer atmosphere, and outdoor playscape, they also have a few toys set up inside for the kids.
 Is it fancy?
 Nah, but the kids won’t care, I promise!

 6) Kelani Yogurt-Who doesn’t love froyo?
 And what parent doesn’t love froyo with a colorful, fun place for the littles to play, draw, read, and watch a movie?
 Yup, the sitting area inside Kelani Yogurt usually has a kids’ movie on the flat screen and a table full of fun activities to keep them busy as well.

 7) Sugar Shack-If you haven't been here before, you're missing out!
 This is the sweet spot located right next door to Soda Pop's (where you can find some of the best burgers in town) and is chock-full of "decadent homemade ice cream sandwiches, delicious banana splits, hand dipped ice cream, frothy shakes, retro bottled sodas, hot cocoa, coffee & tea, and yummy baked fresh daily cookies" (source).
-In the back, you'll find a little sitting room with all kinds of vintage board games and fun for the whole family!
+And as a MAJOR added bonus, you’ll find an ARCADE In the back!

 8) The Boerne Family YMCA- Did you know the YMCA offers a free 3-day pass that includes childcare?
 That’s three free days of endorphins for you and fun for them…and who knows, maybe you’ll kick-start a new healthy habit in the process.

 9) Boerne Turn Verein-This non-profit bowling club is membership based, but there are open-bowl times as well (Monday - Friday: 4 pm to 6 pm and Saturday: 2 pm to 9 pm).
 Rates can be found on the website.